Seahawks trade Frank Clark to Kansas City Chiefs for package including 2019 first-round draft pick

 The Seahawks placed a franchise tag on Clark in March that would have paid him $17.1 million for the 2019 season, and prevented him from becoming an unrestricted free agent.
 But he wanted a long-term deal, and there were reports he planned to hold out if he did not get one.

-With contract talks apparently stalled — Clark was thought to want a deal that would at least approximate the $21 million per season that Dallas recently gave DeMarcus Lawrence — Seattle had been taking calls for a trade for Clark and the Chiefs in the last 24 hours had emerged as a legitimate trade partner.
+With contract talks stalled — Clark was thought to want a deal that would at least approximate the $21 million per season that Dallas recently gave DeMarcus Lawrence — Seattle had been taking calls for a trade for Clark and the Chiefs in the last 24 hours had emerged as a legitimate trade partner.

 The Chiefs not only made the trade but then gave Clark the kind of deal Seattle didn’t want to — a five-year deal worth $105.5 million, just a bit more than Lawrence received, with $63.5 million guaranteed, as reported by ESPN’s Adam Schefter.